 RNA extraction

 Total RNA was extracted from isolated chondrocytes using AllPrep DNA/RNA Mini kit (Qiagen).
-For all other experiments, total RNA was extracted using mirVana™ RNA Isolation System Kit (Life technologies) in accordance with the manufacturers protocol.
+For all other experiments utilising human bone marrow derived SSCs, total RNA was extracted using mirVana™ RNA Isolation System Kit (Life technologies) in accordance with the manufacturers protocol.
 In brief samples were washed twice with PBS and 600 μl of lysis buffer was then added to allow for cell membrane lysis and release of RNA.
 MiRNA homogenizing agent at 10% of the volume of lysis buffer was then added followed by acid phenol-chloroform (Life technologies) to carry out phase separation.
 The aqueous phase was transferred and added to ethanol followed by spin column based ribonucleic acid purification with use of supplied buffers for washing followed by elution of RNA with RNase free water, followed by RNA quantification with a Thermo Scientific NanoDrop ND-1000 spectrophotometer.

 cDNA synthesis and mRNA expression analysis

-mRNA For cDNA synthesis of mRNA in samples, SuperScript® VILO cDNA Synthesis kit was used (Applied Biosystems).
+cDNA synthesis and qPCR was performed to analyse expression of SOX9, COL2A1, AGCAN and COL9A1 mRNA in human bone marrow derived SSCs following TGF-β3 induced chondrogenesis. cDNA synthesis and qPCR was performed to analyse expression of MMP13, COL2A1 and AGCAN mRNA in human articular chondrocytes.
+For cDNA synthesis of mRNA in samples, SuperScript® VILO cDNA Synthesis kit was used (Applied Biosystems).
 In brief, RNA was combined with 2 μl 5X VILO™ reaction mix and 1 μl 10X SuperScript® enzyme and incubated for 10 minutes at 25°C followed by incubation at 42°C for 2 hours and 85°C for a further 5 minutes. qPCR was performed using 10 μl of SYBR-Green master mix , 5 μl of upH2O and 2 μl of reverse primer and 2 μl of forward primer for the gene of interest (primers listed in Table 1) and 1 μl of cDNA sample.
-The final mixture of 20μl was then added to a 96 well-plate and subsequently analysed with Applied Biosystems, 7500 Real Time PCR system and data produced was analysed with Applied Biosystems 7500 System SDS software, version 2.0.5 program. β-actin, an endogenous housekeeping gene was used to normalise Ct (cross-over threshold) values for SSC experiments and GAPDH was used for experiments which utilised articular chondrocytes.
+The final mixture of 20μl was then added to a 96 well-plate and subsequently analysed with Applied Biosystems, 7500 Real Time PCR system and data produced was analysed with Applied Biosystems 7500 System SDS software, version 2.0.5 program.
+Standard optimization procedures were carried out to determine the most appropriate housekeeping genes. β-actin, an endogenous housekeeping gene was used to normalise Ct (cross-over threshold) values for SSC experiments and GAPDH was used for experiments which utilised articular chondrocytes.
 The delta-delta Ct method was used to calculate fold expression levels for each target gene.
 All reactions were performed in triplicate and included a negative control with no cDNA.

 MiRNA expression analysis